GallowayLabMIT/protocols/docs/protocols/cloning/tips_and_tricks.rst

   This reduces background colonies.
 - When generating fragments that do not contain an antibiotic resistance cassette (i.e., most fragments that are not the vector backbone), try to choose templates that have a different antibiotic resistance from your final plasmid product.
 This reduces background colonies.
 - Gibson assemblies with >4 fragments will likely be inefficient.
-To reduce the number of fragments, perform an overlap PCR: in a single reaction, include each PCR fragment as templates, the forward primer from the 5' fragment, and the reverse primer from the 3' fragment.
+To reduce the number of fragments, perform an :ref:`overlap extension PCR <overlap_ext_pcr>`.
   This will generate a single fragment from two shorter ones.
 - Avoid assembling a single fragment into a plasmid.
 Instead, generate two fragments to improve efficiency (and probably reduce PCR times!).